Hbravence/Realtors_api_anaylsis/README.md

 - Put the real estate data through a random forest model for price prediction.
     - Used SQFT, Beds, and Baths for the first model
-    - 2nd Model added zip code with an encoder, didn't see any improvements in the model
-- A future improvement would be to pull in the neighborhood where the property is listed and see if that is a better predictor of price than the Zipcode.
+    - 2nd Model added zip code with an encoder, didn't see any improvements in the model A future improvement would be to incorporate the neighborhood where the property is listed and see if that is a better predictor of price than the Zip Code.